Filament

 On systems that support Endless Spool, the context menu also includes:

-Assigning tools: Tool-to-slot mapping isn’t set from the slot context menu — it’s done from the filament mapping card that appears when you select a file to print.
+Assigning tools: Tool-to-slot mapping isn’t set from the slot context menu — it’s done from the filament mapping card that appears when you select a multi-tool file to print.
 See Tool Mapping below.

 Editing Filament Properties